mirko-bianco/FidoLib/README.md

 The Fido library is mostly based on composition and attributes, hence it won't force you to revolutionize your current base hierarchy structure.

+The Fido library maintainers believe in constant improvement.
+For this reason, when confronted with the choice between “preserve backward compatibility” and “add a new feature”, we will move forward.
+Sorry, people who’re still using Delphi 7.

-The Fido library supports Delphi version 10.4 and higher.
+The Fido library supports Delphi version 10.4.1 and higher.

 ## Acknowledgements